salif/gramati-fe-globasa/README.md

 ## Contributing

-Fell free to fork this repository and add new books or improve existing books.
+Feel free to fork this repository and add new books or improve existing books.
 Human translations, LLM translations and unfinished books are accepted.

 ### Add new book